Latest updates

 The process removes PFAS-impacted soil and treats it with a natural product.
 This makes the PFAS stick to the product within the soil and stops it from moving when it rains.
 The treated soil is then placed back and covered with a clean layer of topsoil to prevent erosion.

 Some of this treated soil will also be relocated to local landfills.
-However, if the soil has PFAS concentrations that are too high to treat effectively, that soil will be sent interstate for disposal at a thermal destruction facility.
-Additionally, some concrete will be removed and safely disposed off base.
+However, if the soil has PFAS concentrations that are too high to treat effectively it will be sent interstate for disposal at a thermal destruction facility.
+Additionally, some concrete will be removed and safely disposed of off base.

-Defence expects that these works will commence in 2024.
+Defence expects that these works will commence in the coming months.

-The former fire training area and Monocell are located in the southern portion of Lavarack Barracks.
+The former fire training area and monocell are located in the southern portion of Lavarack Barracks.
 Investigations confirmed that there are no additional management actions required in this area.
-The Mass Flux Assessment identified that the Monocell is not an ongoing source of PFAS contamination and the former fire training area is not a major source of PFAS contamination in the surface water.

 Ongoing monitoring

-Monitoring continues through sampling of surface water, groundwater and sediment.
+Monitoring of PFAS continues on and around Lavarack Barracks through sampling of surface water, groundwater and sediment.
 Monitoring helps Defence understand if PFAS contamination is changing over time.

 Recent reports and factsheets